grandeurkoe/obsidian-vault/Data Structure and Algorithms/Data Structure/Trees.md

 Abstract Syntax Tree uses the Tree data structure.

+In a tree data structure, several important terms describe its components and relationships.
+Here are some key terms:

+1. **Node:** A fundamental building block of a tree that contains data and may have a reference to one or more child nodes.

+2. **Root:** The topmost node in a tree, from which all other nodes are descended.
+A tree has only one root.

+3. **Parent:** A node in a tree that has one or more child nodes.

+4. **Child:** A node in a tree that has a parent node.

+5. **Leaf:** A node in a tree that has no children, i.e., it is a terminal node.

+6. **Siblings:** Nodes that share the same parent in a tree.

+7. **Subtree:** A tree formed by a node and all its descendants.

+8. **Depth:** The level or distance of a node from the root.
+The root is at depth 0, and its children are at depth 1, and so on.

+9. **Height:** The length of the longest path from a node to a leaf.
+The height of the tree is the height of the root node.

+10. **Binary Tree:** A tree in which each node has at most two children, typically referred to as the left child and the right child.

+11. **Binary Search Tree (BST):** A binary tree in which the left subtree of a node contains only nodes with values less than the node's value, and the right subtree contains only nodes with values greater than the node's value.

+12. **Traversal:** The process of visiting all the nodes in a tree in a specific order.
+Common traversal methods include in-order, pre-order, and post-order.

+13. **Balanced Tree:** A tree in which the heights of the two child subtrees of any node differ by at most one.

+14. **Forest:** A collection of disjoint trees.

+15. **Parental Relationship:** The relationship between a node and its parent.

+Understanding these terms is crucial for working with tree data structures and algorithms.

 ## Binary Tree

 A binary tree is a hierarchical data structure in which each node has at most two children, referred to as the left child and the right child.
 The topmost node in a binary tree is called the root.
 The nodes that have no children are called leaves.